-Asian shares mostly rise after Dow crests 30,000 points
+Global shares mostly higher after Dow crests 30,000

 “We are one step closer to moving past the election uncertainty,” said Lindsey Bell, chief investment strategist at Ally Invest.
 “People are still optimistic about what 2021 has to bring, from an economic perspective and an earnings perspective.”

-Traders continued to favor stocks that stand to gain the most from a gradual reopening of the economy, such as banks and industrial companies.
+Traders continue to favor stocks that stand to gain the most from a gradual reopening of the economy, such as banks and industrial companies.
 Technology and communication stocks, which have been investor favorites through the pandemic, also helped lift the market.

-In another signal that investors were feeling confident, the Russell 2000 index of smaller stocks outpaced the broader market, picking up 35.23 points, or 1.9%, to 1,853.53, also a record high.

-“There’s some relief that Biden is choosing moderates to fill out the cabinet,” said Barry Bannister, head of institutional equity strategy at Stifel.
-Bannister also said the encouraging vaccine news continues to give hope there is an end in sight to the pandemic.
+“There’s some relief that Biden is choosing moderates to fill out the Cabinet,” said Barry Bannister, head of institutional equity strategy at Stifel.
+He also said the encouraging vaccine news continues to give hope there is an end in sight to the pandemic.

 Several candidates are in development for a vaccine.
 Drugmaker AstraZeneca has said its potential vaccine, being developed with Oxford University, was up to 90% effective.
 Unlike rival candidates, AstraZeneca’s doesn’t have to be stored at ultra-cold temperatures, making it easier to distribute.
 Pfizer and Moderna have also reported study results showing their vaccines were almost 95% effective.